Motorcycle Mechanic Certificate Loading...

 Due to the popularity of the program, applicants seeking admission as a mature student will be admitted on a merit basis.
 Preference will be granted to those with previous mechanical experience, involvement in activities related to this field, and who have references in regard to achievements and potential in this industry.
-A letter outlining your research into this industry may be helpful.
-An interview to confirm your suitability for this program may be required.
+A letter outlining an applicant's research into this industry may be helpful.
+An interview to confirm an applicant's suitability for this program may be required.

 Special materials required

-At school, you will have tools available on a loan basis.
+At school, students will have tools available on a loan basis.
 Materials and supplies required are: